Chicha: Incas’ Legacy in a Glass

 Gaston Acurio, the Mastermind of the Peruvian Food Boom

-The character why Peruvian food has been top in international food competitions is Gaston Acurio, a Peruvian chef, well renowned in Peru thanks to his publications, TV programs, and restaurants, such as Chicha, the most popular of his restaurants named after the traditional Peruvian beverage.
+The character why Peruvian food top in international food competitions is Gaston Acurio, a Peruvian chef, well-renowned in Peru thanks to his publications, TV programs, and restaurants, such as Chicha, the most popular of his restaurants, named after the traditional Peruvian beverage.

 Ni Chicha ni Limonada

-Peruvians have a phrase, “Ni chicha ni limonada” that means “Neither one nor other”, we use that phrase to refer to someone who lacks conviction or character.
+Peruvians have a phrase, “Ni chicha ni limonada,” that means “Neither one nor the other.”
+We use that phrase to refer to someone who lacks conviction or character.
 Here you have another reference to the ancient drink used until today.

 Chicha Music